How much theory do you need to learn for bass guitar?

 Learn the bass guitar notes

-To be honest, once you’ve got the first five frets down really well, you’re ready to start learning a few important bass guitar scales.
+To be honest, once you’ve got the first five frets down really well, you’re ready to start learning a few important bass guitar scales and arpeggios.
 Learn the basic major scale pattern, and then learn the minor scale pattern.
 Some people like to learn the note names and the basic scale patterns at the same time.
 This is up to you.

 If you’re brand new with the bass, here’s a pretty decent video to get you started thinking about the note names.